On the geometry of Stein variational gradient descent: SVGD as a gradient flow

-It is instructive to note the similarity of \eqref{eq:Stein unconstrained} with the Benamou-Brenier formula for the quadratic Wasserstein distance $\mathcal{W}_2$ \cite{benamou2000computational}, \cite[Theorem 8.1]{V2003}, \cite[Theorem 5.53]{carmona2018probabilistic}, see also Appendix \ref{app:Langevin}.
+It is instructive to note the similarity of \eqref{eq:Stein unconstrained} with the Benamou-Brenier formula for the quadratic Wasserstein distance $\mathcal{W}_2$, see \citet{benamou2000computational}, \citet[Theorem 8.1]{V2003}, \citet[Theorem 5.53]{carmona2018probabilistic}, as well as Appendix \ref{app:Langevin}.
 In particular, $d_k$ can be obtained form $\mathcal{W}_2$ by merely adapting the notion of kinetic energy, i.e. by exchanging the $L^2(\rho)$-norm for the $\mathcal{H}^d_k$-norm.
-We would like to advertise the works \cite{buttazzo2009optimization,carrillo2010nonlinear,dolbeault2009new} for a rigorous analysis of similarly modified transport-based distances, as well as the overview article \cite{brasco2012survey} for an in-depth discussion. \end{remark} \begin{remark} Although the framework in this section has been set up for a fixed kernel $k$, it is straightforward to extend it to the case when $k$ varies with $\rho$, allowing for adaptive choices as the algorithm progresses.
+We would like to advertise the works \citet{buttazzo2009optimization,carrillo2010nonlinear,dolbeault2009new,li2019diffusion} for a rigorous analysis of similarly modified transport-based distances, as well as the overview article \citet{brasco2012survey} for an in-depth discussion. \end{remark} \begin{remark} [Kernels that depend on $\rho$] Although the framework in this section has been set up for a fixed kernel $k$, it is straightforward to extend it to the case when $k$ varies with $\rho$, allowing for adaptive choices as the algorithm progresses.
 In particular, the gradient flow perspective is still valid.
 Indeed, it is sufficient to replace $k$ by $k(\rho)$ in the equations \eqref{eq:tangent spaces}, \eqref{eq:Stein metric}, \eqref{eq:gradient}, \eqref{eq:Stein constrained} and \eqref{eq:rho v set Stein}.
-Note, however, that in this case the results in Section \ref{sec:2nd order} would require nontrivial adaptations, in particular to Proposition \ref{prop:geodesic equations}.
-Those might be an interesting avenue for future research. \end{remark}
+Note, however, that in this case the results in the following Section \ref{sec:2nd order} would require nontrivial adaptations, in particular to Proposition \ref{prop:geodesic equations}.
+Those might be an interesting avenue for future research, and in this regard we would like to point the reader to \citet[Section 4]{li2021hessian} for a recently discovered connection between mean-field kernels and differential geometric structures induced by (positive-definite) Hessians. \end{remark}